Tabeeb1/JavaScript-Projects/README.md

-Different projects which is built solely using java
+Different projects which is built solely using html,css, javascript

-To run this programs, simply copy the code and paste it on any java ide